-I won’t earn a sign-up bonus on the Citi Diamond Preferred card, but saving thousands in interest long-term is worth more to me than any sign-up bonus ever could be.
+I won’t earn a sign-up bonus on a Citi card, but saving thousands in interest long-term is worth more to me than any sign-up bonus ever could be.

 I’ll use Plastiq to set up the payments and give myself a solid 18 months of consistent payments.

 I haven’t considered this route before but it looks to be a quick way to cut right to the heart of the matter by giving myself a fee-free loan and a huge head start.
 It could work not only for student loans, but for nearly any big debt.